NLESC-JCER/run-cpp-on-web/js-webapp/README.md

 Nice, it works as expected.

-Next let's define the JavaScript interface our class should have with Emscripten bindings.
+Next, let's define the JavaScript interface with Emscripten bindings.

 ### Binding